Plant cuttings in water

 • dividing clumps.

 Cutting produces a plant that is genetically identical to the mother plant.
-The cutting will have the same characteristics (leaf and flower color, foliage shape, scent, etc.) as the plant from which it comes.
+The cutting will have the same characteristics (color of leaves and flowers, shape of foliage, smell, etc.) as the plant from which it comes.

 Tip no. 1: choose the right plant